betrixed/php_daytime/README.md

 # php-daytime
-Store 24 hour time values as fraction 0.0 <= f < 1.0.
+PHP C-extension.
+Provides ability to store 24 hour time values as fraction 0.0 <= f < 1.0.
-Small extension to provide a class and functions to manipulate, store and format time of day as double.
+Small extension provides a class and functions to manipulate, store and format time of day as double.

 ```php
 class DayTime {